tudelft/AutoGDM/README.md

 Please reach out to us if you encounter any problems or suggestions.
 AutoGDM is a work in progress, we are excited to see it beeing used!
 Reach out to Bart for all technical questions.

 ### Contributors
-Bart Duisterhof - Student & Maintainer - bduister@cs.cmu.edu
+Bart Duisterhof - Student & Maintainer - bduister@cs.cmu.edu <br />
 Prof. Guido de Croon - PI - G.C.H.E.deCroon@tudelft.nl